Jbird757/AWS-Serverless-Static-Website-TF-Module/README.md

 - Have a domain name, the first time running: `tls_cert_validated = false` (deafult), `site_domain_name = {name of site}`
 - Have a domain name, the second time running: `tls_cert_validated = true`, `site_domain_name = {name of site}`

-Starting in the `terraform.tfvars` file, define and set values for all the local variables (called locals) you want to pass in.
+Starting in the `variables.tf` file, define and set values for all the local variables (called locals) you want to pass in.
 See prerequisites for questions about the domain name.
 [Here](https://developer.hashicorp.com/terraform/language/values/variables) is documentation on making locals.
 Terraform documentation is quite good.

 You will also need to create some other variables, called outputs, that take the output from the module and output it to the console if you want to see the S3 Bucket name and cloudfront distribution domain without needing to log into the AWS console (mostly applicable only if you don't have a domain that you're passing in).